adamrutter/gmail-basic-html-theme/README.md

 __If you do not already have a `userContent.css`__, you just need to move the downloaded `userContent.css` to the correct directory.

 * Move or copy/paste the downloaded `userContent.css` to your `chrome` directory.
+*

+## Constraints

+There are some constraints with bringing the theme up to date with modern Gmail, mainly arising from the inability to modify any `html` code.

+One obvious one is using text instead of icons for the mailbox controls.
+Whilst it would be possible to use icons, it is not possible to use tooltips to indicate what the buttons do.
+Without being able to add any `html` for tooltips, or add pseduo elements to an `input` (the buttons are actually an `<input type="submit">`), using icons would mean a poor user experience.